Leading up to Super Bowl IV, bettors had thousands of prop markets to add to their Super Bowl betting experience.

 Super Bowl MVP prop bet

-The Super Bowl MVP prop bet is one of the most popular and simple player props on Super Sunday.
+Betting on who will win Super Bowl MVP is one of the most popular and simple player props on Super Sunday.
 Skill positions and star players are normally among the favorites, including the starting quarterbacks for both teams.

 Be careful when taking longshots here, however, as a quarterback has won MVP in 30 of the 54 Super Bowls.